layerai-archive/examples-dbt/cloth_detector/README.md

 ## How it works?

-We introduce a special SQL function called `layer.predict()` as you can see above.
-With this function, you can fetch any ML model from Layer and apply it to your data inside the dbt Dag.
+We introduce a SQL function called `layer.predict()` as you can see above.
+With this function, you can fetch any ML model from the Layer repository and apply it to your data from within the dbt DAG.

 When you run the above sql:
-1. Layer fetches the `products` table with the required `id` and `image` columns from your BigQuery.
+1. Layer fetches the `products` table with the required `id` and `image` columns from your BigQuery DWH.
-2. Layer fetches [this computer vision model](https://app.layer.ai/layer/clothing) from Layer as requested in the predict function with `layer/clothing/models/objectdetection`
+2. Layer fetches [this computer vision model](https://app.layer.ai/layer/clothing) from [Layer](https://layer.ai/) as specified in the predict function with `layer/clothing/models/objectdetection`
-3. Layer reads all the images from products table and extract what's in the image and return it to dbt to store the extracted information in your BigQuery.
+3. Layer reads all the images from the products table and extract what's in the image and return it to dbt to store the extracted information in a BigQuery table.

 ## How to run

-First install the open-source [Layer dbt Adapter](https://github.com/layerai/dbt-adapters).
-Right now, we only support Bigquery (more to come soon)
+First, install the open-source [Layer dbt Adapter](https://github.com/layerai/dbt-adapters).
+Right now, we only support BigQuery (more to come soon)

 ```shell
 pip install dbt-layer-bigquery -U -q
 ```

-And install the required libraries.
+Now, install the required libraries.
 This ML model is a fine-tuned YOLOv5 model, so we have to install the required libraries for YOLOv5 to run.

 ```shell
 git clone https://github.com/ultralytics/yolov5
 pip install -r yolov5/requirements.txt
 ```

-Add a new bigquery profile to your [dbt profile](https://docs.getdbt.com/dbt-cli/configure-your-profile/).
+Then, add a new BigQuery profile to your [dbt profile](https://docs.getdbt.com/dbt-cli/configure-your-profile/).
 Name it as `layer-profile`, and don't forget to set `type: layer_bigquery` for Layer to work.
 Here is a sample profile:

 ```yaml
 layer-profile: